dmx-systems/dmx-linqa/README.md

 - **Administrator** -- create workspaces and user accounts, manage memberships and set user roles
 - **Editor** -- create and edit content items, arrange the whiteboard
-- **Participant** -- browse whiteboard content, download documents, engage in discussion
+- **Member** -- browse whiteboard content, download documents, engage in discussion

 Linqa is an application for the [DMX platform](https://github.com/dmx-systems/dmx-platform).
 Automatic text translation is done by the means of the [DeepL](https://www.deepl.com) service.